FusionAuth/fusionauth-site/site/_posts/2019-10-08-deactivating-reactivating-deleting-user-fusionauth-python.md

 ```

 ### Additional error codes
 Didn't find your error here?
 Visit [https://fusionauth.i/docs/v1/tech/apis/users](/docs/v1/tech/apis/users) for more response codes, or visit [https://fusionauth.io/docs/v1/tech/troubleshooting](/docs/v1/tech/troubleshooting) for more troubleshooting suggestions.
-You can also ask a question on the [FusionAuth Forum](https://fusionauth.io/community/forum/) or open an issue on [Github](https://github.com/FusionAuth/fusionauth-issues/issues/new/choose).
-As always, if you have a support contract feel free to [contact FusionAuth support](mailto:support@fusionauth.io).
+You can also ask a question on the [FusionAuth Forum](https://fusionauth.io/community/forum/).
+As always, if you have a support contract feel free to [contact FusionAuth support](https://account.fusionauth.io/account/support).

 ## Summary